XL-MO/CloneTinder/README.md

 ### Funcionalidades

-- Tela inicial do site do tinder
+- Tela de "match" do site do tinder

 ## 🛠 Tecnologias utilizadas